 Religious Tourist Destinations

-Melaka is the city of many cultures and religious beliefs.
-That’s you can find different religious buildings in this city.
+Melaka is a city of many cultures and religious beliefs.
+That’s why you can find different religious buildings in this city.

-This is one popular landmark that is located in Jonker Street, established in 1646.
+This is one popular landmark that is located on Jonker Street, established in 1646.
 This is one Chinese Temple that is the oldest Buddhist temple in Malaysia.
-This temple was designed to be a worship place for Kuan Yin or the Goddess of Mercy.
+This temple was designed to be a worship place for Kuan Yin, or the Goddess of Mercy.
 You can find her huge status in gold, red, and black right in the middle of the prayer hall.
-You won’t have to pay anything for entering the place – it is free.
+You won’t have to pay anything to enter the place – it is free.

 This is the oldest temple (for Hindu) in Malaysia, designed and established in 1781.
-It was dedicated for Vonyagar or Lord Ganesha, consisting of intricate and elaborate decor.
+It was dedicated to Vonyagar or Lord Ganesha, consisted of intricate and elaborate decor.
 If you want to, you can witness the worship (puja) in the evening.
 It will give a new insight into the worship and the temple in overall.

 History and Cultural Destinations